 Kinetics of fluid - fluid reactions: The rate equation for straight mass transfer of A (absorption).
-The general rate equation and the rate equation for reaction with mass transfer (infinitely fast to very slow reaction).
+The general rate equation and the rate equation for reaction with mass transfer (infinitely fast to very slow

+3L Hours per week 3 Hours 60 Marks 40 Marks 3 reaction).
 Clues to the Kinetic Regime from Solubility Data